 Under Code Provisions A.2.1 of the CG Code, the roles of chairman and chief executive should be separate and should not be performed by the same individual.
-In FY2021, Ms. MA Huijun served as the chairman of the Board whereas Mr. DAI Jian served as chief executive officer of the Company.
+In FY2022, Ms. MA Huijun served as the chairman of the Board whereas Mr. DAI Jian served as chief executive officer of the Company.

-Except as disclosed in this report, in the FY2021, the Board at all times met the requirements of the Listing Rules relating to the appointment of at least three independent non-executive Directors representing at least one-third of the Board with one of whom possessing appropriate professional qualifications or accounting or related financial management expertise.
+For FY2022, the Board at all times met the requirements of the Listing Rules relating to the appointment of at least three independent non-executive Directors representing at least one-third of the Board with one of whom possessing appropriate professional qualifications or accounting or related financial management expertise.
 The Company has received written annual confirmation from each of the current independent non-executive Directors pursuant to Rule 3.13 of the Listing Rules.
-The Board has assessed their independence and concluded that all independent non-executive Directors are independent.
+The Board has assessed their independence and concluded that they are independent.